-Joint programmes should complete all activities by the operational end date indicated in the document approved by the Steering Committee.
-By that date, the joint programmes must have completed all programmatic activities.
-The PUNOs are encouraged to submit to the Convening UN Organization their inputs for the final narrative reports on the operational closure date, when joint programme personnel have not yet moved on to other assignments.
-This timing must be taken into account when preparing final narrative reports, and final narrative reports should be submitted to the Fund Management Unit within two months of operational closure of the joint programme.
+JPs should complete all activities by the operational end date indicated in the document approved by the Steering Committee.
+By that date, the JPs must have completed all programmatic activities.
+The PUNOs are encouraged to submit to the Convening Agent their inputs for the final narrative reports on the operational closure date, when JP personnel have not yet moved on to other assignments.
+This timing must be taken into account when preparing final narrative reports, which should be submitted to the FMU within three months of operational closure of the JP.

-Upon receipt, final narrative reports will be uploaded to the MPTF Office Gateway to reflect fully closed joint programmes.
+Upon receipt, final narrative reports will be uploaded to the MPTF Office Gateway to reflect fully closed JPs.

-To enable the financial closure of the joint programme, each PUNO must provide a certified financial report for its portion of the joint programme to the MPTF Office no later than 30 June of the year following the operational closure of the joint programme.
+To enable the financial closure of the JP, each PUNO must provide a certified financial report for its portion of the JP to the MPTF Office no later than 30 June of the year following the operational closure of the JP.

-4.10 Specific procedure for the GCM Follow Up and Review Window
+4.10 Specific Procedure for the GCM Follow Up and Review Window